aws-samples/sagemaker-cross-validation-pipeline/README.md

     ))
 ```

-**Note** Replace the *image_uri* with the docker image URI that you built and pushed described in Step 1
+**Important Note** You must replace the *ImageURI* with the docker image URI that was built and pushed to ECR as described in Step 1

 ## Step 3 - Trigger Pipeline Run
-Execute all the cells in the notebook from the beginning.
-The notebook should trigger pipeline execution at the end.
-If you use Sagemaker Studio, you can visualize the pipeline execution by navigate to Sagemaker Pipelines in the left hand panel.
+Execute all cells in the notebook from the beginning.
+As prerequistes, select **Python 3 (Data Science)** jupyter kernel if not selected by default.
+This notebook has been tested successfully in Sagemaker Studio with **2vCPU + 4GiB** instance type.
+Additionally, you can visualize the pipeline execution in realtime using Sagemaker Pipelines user interface available in the left hand panel in Sagemaker Studio console.

 ![sagemaker Studio Pipeline](assets/sagemaker-studio-pipeline.png)